AshleyF/Forthkit/interpreter/readme.md

   except Exception as error: print(error)
 ```

 We `read()` whitespace-separated tokens from the console.
-The input may be typed at the console, or may be piped from files and/or keyboard input (e.g. to load a file and then proceed interactively `cat foo.4th - | python ./interpreter.py`).
+The input may be typed at the console, or may be piped from files and/or keyboard input (e.g. to load a file and then proceed interactively `cat foo.f - | python ./interpreter.py`).

 ```python
   def read(self):